OneRaynyDay/CS231n/README.md

 SVM (Support Vector Machine), a single layered classification algorithm that uses piece-wise linear functions from each sample to reach a "bowl" shaped cost function to minimize on for classification.

 Softmax (Generalization of Logistic Regression), a single layered classification algorithm that assumes the scores(X dot W) are unormalized log distributions of the actual probability function, which is computed to get the correct classes to converge to 1 and the incorrect classes to converge to 0(the probabilities all add up to 1).

+Neural Network, a two layered classification algorithm that does coordinate transformation of scores to make it linear separable by the final layer(either a softmax or an SVM).

+#Accuracies of each:#

+Blind guess ~ 10%

+KNN ~ 25%,

+SVM/Softmax ~ 35%,

+Neural Network ~ 50%